botherder/pcqf/README.md

 to run with Administrator privileges, which are required to obtain a memory snapshot.

+On Mac computers, you will need to launch Snoopdigg from the terminal with the commands `chmod +x snoopdigg` and `sudo ./snoopdigg`.

 3. Wait for the tool to complete its execution.
 You will see some log messages displayed in console.
 Pay particular attention in case it mentions problems for example in relation to the generation of the memory dump.